Ipswich Town: Paul Jewell backs Chris Hutchings for boss

 Paul Jewell says he would like to see his former assistant Chris Hutchings replace him as Ipswich Town boss.

-Owner Marcus Evans and chief executive Simon Clegg have already opened talks with a number of candidates.
+Owner Marcus Evans and chief executive Simon Clegg have already

 "I hope we win Saturday and I'd like Chris to get the job," Jewell told BBC Radio Suffolk.